appium/java-client/docs/Installing-the-project.md

 </dependency>
 ```

-If it is necessary to change the version of Selenium then you can configure pom.xml as follows:
+If it is necessary to change the version of Selenium then you can configure pom.xml like following:

 ```
 <dependency>